southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-system.md

 #### Pros

-* They system aids the plants in growing five times faster than with regular soil grown plants
+* The system aids the plants in growing five times faster than with regular soil grown plants
 * It has an LCD display control panel that is very easy to use
-* It is ideal for bulk produce for one planning on it
+* It is ideal for bulk production for one planning on it
 * It is quite affordable as compared to other systems

 #### Cons

-* Does not come with a pre installed light
+* Does not come with a pre-installed light
 * Power usage for the system is not known

 [https://www.amazon.com/AeroGarden-Ultra-Gourmet-Herb-Seed/dp/B00FHXNG6U](https://www.amazon.com/AeroGarden-Ultra-Gourmet-Herb-Seed/dp/B00FHXNG6U "https://www.amazon.com/AeroGarden-Ultra-Gourmet-Herb-Seed/dp/B00FHXNG6U")